Coach Chris McMahan of beacon jiu jitsu

 James Pugh

 James trained for decades in Okinawan Karate, TKD, and Hapkido.
-He taught Krav Maga in Murfreesboro for many years.
-He stresses fundamentals and practical techniques.
+He taught Krav Maga and defensive tactics in Murfreesboro for many years.
+Many people suspect he’s faking his Alabama accent, but nothing has been proven.

 Our Approach to Teaching